Maia-Everett/lintian.eu/_posts/2024-05-24-warcraft-retrospective-27.md

 ...Wait a minute, what is that archer wearing?
 Or rather, why is she wearing so little?

-Over my years of roleplay, I've got plenty of in-character excuses for Sentinel "armor", and none of them really satisfy me.
+Over my years of roleplay, I've heard plenty of in-character excuses for Sentinel "armor", and none of them really satisfy me.
 It's for mobility.
 Night elves don't have prudish Western decency mores.
-Sentinel archers rely on being hidden, and if they're caught in melee they're screwed anyway, armor or no armor.
+Sentinel archers rely on being hidden, so if they're caught in melee they're screwed anyway, armor or no armor.
 And so on and so forth.

 Thing is, these are [Thermian arguments](https://www.youtube.com/watch?v=AxV8gAGmbtk).
 Warcraft 3 is not a historical documentary, it's a mass market video game taking place in a make-believe world.
 None of these justifications explain the massive shoulderpads and gloves that protect the archer's shoulders and forearms *and nothing else*.

 Since it's a 2002 game, I really don't think any thought process involved in this design went deeper than "Dude, look at the cleavage on that hot chick!
 10/10 would totally bang."

-You can't even claim that it's specifically a night elven cultural trait.
+You can't even claim that it's specifically a night elven cultural trait that visually distinguishes them from the other races.
 Here are Jaina and Sylvanas's in-game models.

 {% figure [caption:""] %}
 ![Jaina and Sylvanas](/assets/wr/wc3_jaina_sylvanas.jpg)